memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ## Step 4 — Using colors to style graph relationships

-With all of the nodes looking just the way you have wanted, it is time to style the relationships between them.
-You will represent your relationships as straight, thin lines with no arrows.
+With all of the nodes looking just like you wanted them to, it's time to style the relationships between them.
+You'll represent your relationships as straight, thin lines with no arrows.
 To do that, locate the `@EdgeStyle` directive and the following code:

 ```nocopy
 @EdgeStyle {